SpenceKonde/DxCore/megaavr/extras/Errata.md

 My only thought here is "If SPM instruction requires word aligned access, why not just require writes to be word addressed, and then you could forget about rampz except for the sole case of ELPM, and everone's life would be simpler".
 I would have no objection to losing ST/STS writes to the flash if it meant that I could take RAMPZ out of the equation while writing to the flash.
 Hell, imagine if ELPM assumed RAMPZ = 1 and LPM to assume RAMPZ = 0, and all the headaches caused by RAMPZ would be gone!

 ### UPDI programming issue with 16-bit STS after 24-bit STptr (Datasheet should be clarrified)
 On parts which use 24-bit addressing, 16-bit addressing should not be used for STS operations.
 The results are profoundly baffling - the long and short of it is: See the table in the UPDI chapter, titled `Figure xx-10: STS Instruction Operation`?
 Cross out the top two lines.
 If STptr has been used with a 24-bit pointer (which you normally do to write the flash), if a subsequent STS doesn't use the 24-bit address, it will use the high byte from ptr!
+This behavior is apparently intended and expected, but that isn't communicated to the reader of the datasheet.

 ## Errata and Datasheets
 Get the most up to date information from Microchip's website.
 They keep moving files around, so I'm just going to link their product pages.